-Table 4-3 provides the device's reset and interrupt priority structure, including on-chip peripherals.
+Table 4-5 provides the reset and interrupt priority structure, including on-chip peripherals.
 The table is organized with higher-priority vectors at the top and lower-priority interrupts lower in the table.
-As indicated, the priority of an interrupt can be assigned to different levels, allowing some control over interrupt priorities.
-All level 3 interrupts will be serviced before level 2, and so on.
-For a selected priority level, the lowest vector number has the highest priority.
+The priority of an interrupt can be assigned to different levels, as indicated, allowing some control over